weiwei2013/weiwei2013.github.io/_posts/2015-05-11-Hello-world.md

 using namespace std;
 int main()
 {
-	cout << "hello. i'm David.
+	cout << "hello. i'm Vicky.
 This is my first post on this page, welcome to my blog!" << endl;
 	return 0;
 }
 {% endhighlight %}